 On February 9, 1938, 31 Marlborough was acquired from Mary A. E. Buckminster by her daughter, Constance Bradley (Buckminster) Marcy, the former wife of William Lake Marcy, Jr. She lived in Darien, Connecticut.
 She remarried in December of 1940 to Heinrich (Heinrick) F. Hauser, an author, and on February 25, 1942, she sold the property to 31 Marlborough Street, Inc.

-31 Marlborough subsequently changed hands several times, remaining a six unit apartment house.
+31 Marlborough subsequently changed hands, remaining a six unit apartment house.

-On August 1, 1962, 31 Marlborough was acquired by Gerald C. McCarthy.
+On August 1, 1962, 31 Marlborough was acquired from Hugh Farrington by Gerald C. McCarthy.
 On January 2, 1968, he transferred the property to himself as trustee of the Gerrard Realty Trust.

 On October 1, 1986, 31 Marlborough was acquired from the Gerrard Property Trust by John A. Forger and Nicholas L. Vinios, trustees of the 31 Marlboro Street Realty Trust.